BootlegYouki/at-iba-pa-pos/docs/10-user-guide.md

 Check these first:

-- The Supabase setup SQL or migration must include the `inventory_logs` stock trigger
+- The automated provisioning step or migration must successfully run the `inventory_logs` stock trigger
 - The sale should exist only once in `transactions`
 - The related `inventory_logs` rows should exist only once per sold line
 - If LAN was active, confirm the Admin is the terminal that eventually pushed the sale upstream